-Filter Available Pins

 Explicit clock pins for the design is the default value.
-To identify any other pins in the design as clock pins, right-click the Pin Type pull-down menu and select one of the following:

-- Explicit clocks

-- Potential clocks

-- Input ports

-- All Pins

-- All Nets

-- · Pins on clock network

-- · Nets in clock network

-You can also use the Filter to filter the clock source pin name in the displayed list
+To identify any other pins in the design as clock pins, select Filter available objects - Pin Type as Explicit clocks, Potential clocks, Input ports, All Pins, All Nets, Pins on clock network, or Nets in clock network.
+You can also use the Filter to filter the clock source pin name in the displayed list.